-Live Case analysis will be due Sunday October 10th at 11:59pm to dropbox.
+Live Case analysis will be due Sunday February 7th at 11:59pm to dropbox.
 Exams that are handed in late will be penalized at a rate of 25% per day.

-PART 2: Live Case Exam (Individual 15%)
+PART 2: Live Case Report (Individual 10%)

-Students will submit solutions to the live case exam.
+Students will submit solutions to the live case project.
 These solutions constitute the recommendations you as a consultant to the client are making.
-This case exam will be graded on how well the proposed solution demonstrates an understanding of the client's strategy, an assessment of strengths and weaknesses including internal and external strategic fit, as well as how proposed solutions are argued to improve strategic fit and performance.
+This case report will be graded on how well the proposed solution demonstrates an understanding of the client's strategy, an assessment of strengths and weaknesses including internal and external strategic fit, as well as how proposed solutions are argued to improve strategic fit and performance.
 Each case solution must be completed individually.

-Live Case Exam portion maximum of 7 pages, 12-point Times New Roman, single space, 1-inch margins.
-The report must be completed in essay format with enclosed exhibits.
-Endnotes can take additional pages as necessary.
-Please include as an appendix your group's Case analysis.
-Cite your group report like an existing published work such as: "Group 5 Live Case Report, P720 course submission, October 2021."
+Live Case Report portion maximum of 10 pages, 12-point Times New Roman, double space, 1-inch margins in doc/ docx format.
+The report must be completed in essay format with suitable sub-heading and enclosed exhibits.
+Appendices and Endnotes can take additional pages as necessary along with any exhibits.
+Please include as an appendix your group's Live Case analysis.